 Mike is a founding member of the Firm.
 In his 25 years of practice, he has distinguished himself as a trial lawyer.
-He started his litigation career in 1990 as an associate at the well-known firm of Blackwell Sanders (now Husch Blackwell).
-At Blackwell Sanders he learned the skills of a trial lawyer.
-Mike became an equity partner at Blackwell Sanders.
+He started his litigation career in 1990 as an associate at the well-known firm Blackwell Sanders (now Husch Blackwell).
+At Blackwell Sanders, he learned the skills of a trial lawyer and became an equity partner.

 In addition to practicing in the United States, Mike is qualified to practice in England and Wales.
 He also successfully completed the exam to be a certified public accountant (CPA) (Kansas 1987).

 Civic & Philanthropic Involvement:

 Over the years, Mike has supported several families through the adoption process.
 Mike does this work on a pro bono basis because he believes in helping bring parents and children together.